 William R. “Bill” Gianelli

-William R. “Bill” Gianelli is a civil engineer who served not only as director of the California Department of Water Resources (DWR) from 1967-1973 during Governor Ronald Reagan’s administration but worked as a civil servant under Governors Earl Warren, Goodwin Knight and Edmund G. “Pat” Brown during all phases of the California State Water Project (SWP): its design, planning and construction.
+William R. “Bill” Gianelli is a civil engineer who served not only as director of the California Department of Water Resources (DWR) from 1967-1973 during Gov. Ronald Reagan’s administration, but worked as a civil servant under Govs.
+Earl Warren, Goodwin Knight and Edmund G. “Pat” Brown during all phases of the California State Water Project (SWP): its design, planning and construction.

 To learn more about the William R. “Bill” Gianelli Water Leaders Class, click here.

-He also discussed the deadly pre-project flooding that often occurred through the Sacramento and Central valleys.
-In his honor, the pumping generating plant at the joint San Luis Reservoir was renamed the William R. Gianelli Powerplant.
+He also discussed the deadly pre-project flooding that often occurred throughout the Sacramento and San Joaquin valleys.
+In his honor, the pumping generating plant at the San Luis Reservoir near Los Banos was renamed the William R. Gianelli Powerplant.

 He was president of the Water Education Foundation from 1985-1989.
-He made a major financial donation that helped the foundation to create an educational program for young professionals, which was named the William R. “Bill” Gianelli Water Leaders Class.
+He made a major financial donation that helped the Foundation create an educational program for young professionals, which was named the William R. “Bill” Gianelli Water Leaders Class.